vitorfs/bootcamp/README.rst

 * Articles (A collaborative blog)
 * Question & Answers (A Stack Overflow-like platform)
 * Messenger (A basic chat-a-like tool for asynchronous communication.)
-* Network of people registered, in which you can add, follow or remove friends.
+* Network of registered people, in which you can add, follow or remove friends.

+It also includes the Sight Engine API to filter innapropriate content of URL or uploaded images in the feed.

 Technology Stack
 ----------------